-Now that you have the vias ready you can place the MaxFire-One board in the controller.
-You will see there are 4 solder pads along the edges that match up to the vias.
-There are also solder pads that line up to legs around the two connectors.
+Now that you have the board in you will see that there are solder pads that line up to legs around the two connectors.
 Make sure everything is lined up and make your first solder connections.
-We find it easiest to solder one of the 4 vias first.
-Once this is done the board will stay in place and you can make all of the other connections.
-You have the 4 vias, then 12 solder points to the legs of the 2 connector plugs and one solder connection for R3 which solders to one side of a capacitor, this is just above the right thumbstick.
+We suggest starting with the R3, This solder connection is to one side if a small capacitor.
+Once this is done the board will stay in place and you can make the other 12 connections to the legs of the 2 connectors.